Mayur-Shashidhar/Gym-Bro/README.md

 # Gym Bro

 Gym Bro is a real-time exercise analyzer that combines pose estimation, rep counting, exercise classification, and movement quality scoring.
-It supports a CLI pipeline and a Streamlit dashboard for live coaching-style feedback.
+It supports a CLI pipeline and a Streamlit dashboard for live coaching-style feedback with accuracy reaching 0.9677.

 ## What it does